uwuolguin/Deprecated_LOGISTIC-MODEL-PYTHON/README.txt

 	c) There is a cost of transportation from Supplier S to Retailer R.
 	d) There is an amount of merchandise to transport from Supplier S to Retailer R.

-3) We can establish an average load capacity for the trucks, so the value its fixed for every truck.
+3) We can establish an average or minimum load capacity for the trucks, so the value its fixed for every truck.

 4) With point 1 and 2, we can build a database in postgresql with the following Tables:

 	a) crossdock, this table will contain 2 columns:

-		i)  name: This column will be a 100 character varchar, unique and will represent the name of the cross-dock facility. ii) location: This column will be a varchar of 100 characters and will represent the location of the cross-dock facility.
+		i)  name: This column will be a 100 character varchar and will represent the name of the cross-dock facility. ii) location: This column will be a varchar of 100 characters, unique and will represent the location of the cross-dock facility.

 	b) retailer, this table will contain 2 columns: